joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/18/well/eat/ultraprocessed-foods-health.html

 **Israeli Airstrike on Refugee Camp in Lebanon Kills at Least 13, Ministry Says**\
-`It was one of the deadliest Israeli strikes on Lebanon since a cease-fire between the neighboring countries went into effect about a year ago.`\
+`It was one of the deadliest Israeli strikes on Lebanon since a cease-fire with Hezbollah went into effect about a year ago.`\
 https://nytimes.com/2025/11/18/world/middleeast/israel-strike-lebanon-camp.html

 **Cavaliers fined $100,000 for sitting All-Stars Mitchell and Mobley**\